AlexNav73/CoreCraft/README.md

 {
     // "IStorage" interface comes from "Navitski.Crystalized.Model" package
     // and everybody can implement it to store data in a suitable way.
-    // Out-of-the-box only SQLite is supported.
-    private readonly IStorage _storage;
+    // Json and SQLite are supported out of the box. private readonly IStorage _storage;

     public MyModel(IEnumerable<IModelShard> shards)